Javascript Menu by Deluxe-Tree.com

 Exchanging Money and Restrictions

-Most of the major European and Asian currencies are accepted, though some are not.
+Most of the major European and Asian currencies are accepted in Bangkok, though many are not.
 For example, it seems nobody will exchange Chinese Yuan/RMB or Indian rupees.
 If you're not sure, then bring U.S. dollars.

 There's no limit to the amount of money you can bring into Thailand.
-However, you can't leave with more than 50,000 baht per person unless you have special authorization (this exact amount seems to change from time to time).
+However, there are limits to how much money you can leave with per person, unless you have special authorization (this exact amount seems to change from time to time).
 You can carry out any amount of foreign currency, but there are restrictions at banks on how much Thai baht you can convert into foreign currency at one time, and for large amounts you will need to show your airplane ticket and passport, and maybe provide an explanation for very large amounts.
 (These restrictions are mainly the result of currency speculation surrounding the 1997 currency crisis, and again in 2007 due to "capital controls" which were discontinued in 2008.
-As of early 2008, no problem.)
+From early 2008 onwards, no problem.)

 Credit Cards, Debit Cards and ATMs